LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 The function will use the IHttpClientFactory interface, which can configure and create HttpClient instances in an app through Dependency Injection (DI).
 It also provides extensions for Polly-based middleware to take advantage of delegating handlers in HttpClient.
 You can find more details about the interface from [online document](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).

 Below is a snippet of codes from the functions.
 You can find full source files from [Github](https://github.com/Refinitiv-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample.git).
-It's source codes from RdpManager.cs provided under __rdp_api_lib__ folder.
+It's source codes from RdpManager.cs provided under [__rdp_api_lib__](https://github.com/Refinitiv-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/tree/main/rdp_api_lib) folder.
+Please note that for demonstration purposes, this function was created to support two options.
+The first option is to use the function to get a new access token from the token endpoint using a password.
+Each time you call the function to get a new token, we will set __takeExclusiveSignOnControl__ to true in the request body to terminate the old session.
+The second option is to use the function to get an access token using a refresh token instead of a user password.
+You can design your workflow to share the request token to another app or process, for example, save it to Redis Cache, and then the other app that sharing the same user can access the refresh token and use it to get Access Token instead of passing a password.

 * The main interface for GetToken function.